 8: How much bandwidth does a telephone call use in a Broadband service?

 A: Warning – technical stuff ahead (but you’d only ask this if you were technical!):

-We have a choice of codec’s [coding and decoding speech to & from data], that can be used when configuring groups of SIP Trunks on the 3CX IP-PBX.
+We have a choice of codec’s [coding and decoding speech to & from data], that can be used when configuring groups of SIP Trunks on an IP-PBX.
 Typically, we have the choice of G.711 (PCM), or G.729 codec’s.

 G.711 PCM codec’s carry out very little voice compression, and require around 106Kbps bandwidth to carry each call.
 G.711 generally provides high-quality calls, but uses more bandwidth than codec’s that use voice compression.

 G.729 codec’s compress the voice stream, and require around 43Kbps bandwidth to carry a call.
 Call quality is generally good and bandwidth usage is very low, but the compression process can introduce some delay and distortion effects – especially if the line and/or DSL quality is not good.

 Note that ADSL broadband services are Asymmetrical – i.e. download speeds are much faster than upload speeds – but VoIP needs the same bandwidth in either direction.
 Therefore, when calculating how many calls a broadband service will carry, we discount the faster download, and must base the calculation on the slower ‘upload’ speed of the service.